-We design, manufacture, market and sell high-performance, commercial grade smart grid control systems, commercial grade LED fixtures for outdoor and indoor applications and LED-based signage, channel-letter and contour lighting products and LED replacement lamps.
-We sell these products under the Seesmart, Relume, Array, CMG and Lumificient brand names.
-Our products incorporate many proprietary and innovative features.
-Our product offerings and patented designs provide opportunities for significant savings in energy and maintenance costs without compromising the environment.
-We sell LED lighting products for use in the municipal and commercial markets, which include vertical markets such as industrial and commercial facilities, hospitality, institutional, educational, healthcare and signage markets.
-We market and distribute our products globally, primarily through our network of distributors, independent sales agencies and representatives, electrical supply companies and internal sales forces.
+The Company designs, manufacture, market and sell high-performance, commercial grade, LED replacement lamps, LED fixtures and LED-based signage, channel-letter and contour lighting products, as well as conventional lighting products.
+The Company sells these products under the Value Lighting, Seesmart, Array, CMG, Lumificient and Relume brand names.
+The Company generates revenue primarily by selling lighting products for use in the commercial market segment, which include vertical markets such as federal, state and local governments, industrial and commercial facilities, multifamily real estate construction, hospitality, and institutional, educational, healthcare and signage markets.
+The Company markets and distributes its products through networks of distributors, independent sales agencies and representatives, electrical supply companies, as well as internal marketing and sales force.